tofuutils/tofuenv/README.md

 $ tofuenv use 0.7.0
 $ tofuenv use latest
 $ tofuenv use latest:^0.8
+$ tofuenv use latest-allowed
 ```

 Note: `tofuenv use latest` or `tofuenv use latest:<regex>` will find the latest matching version that is already installed.
-If no matching versions are installed, and TOFUENV_AUTO_INSTALL is set to `true` (which is the default) the the latest matching version in the remote repository will be installed and used.
+If no matching versions are installed, and TOFUENV_AUTO_INSTALL is set to `true` (which is the default) the latest matching version in the remote repository will be installed and used.

 ### tofuenv uninstall &lt;version>